cambridge-maths-school/nea24-ivan/writeup/writeup.typ

 === Decomposition for Iteration 3
 #figure(image("images/I3-decomposition.png"), caption: [Iteration 3 Decomposition])
 In the decomposition diagram, I have splitted this Iteration into 4 main categories:
-+ implementing the `Balances` class which validates if the transaction is correct, i.e. sufficient balance for sender before transactions, checking if user has double spend a coin
++ Implementing the `Balances` class which validates if the transaction is correct, i.e. sufficient balance for sender before transactions, checking if user has double spend a coin
 + Implementing the `Node` class which represent users in nodes, and it will contain individual user data, such as name, local copy of blockchain and the user's neighbours (who they're connected to in the network)
 + Implementing the `Network` class which controls the whole blockchain, doing actions such as adding users into the network
 + Create a CLI which takes input from learners which allows them to manipulate the blockchain